ent/ent/doc/website/blog/title-tbd.md

 ---

 I have an embarrassing secret to share.
-I've been writing software for years, but, until recently, I didn't know what an ORM library was.
+I've been writing software for years, but, until recently, I didn't know what an ORM was.
 I learned many things obtaining my B.S. in Computer Engineering, but Object-Relational Mapping was not one of those; I was too focused on building things out of bits and bytes to be bothered with something that high-level.
-It shouldn't be too surprising, then, that when I found myself tasked with helping build a distributed web application, I would end up outside my comfort zone.
+It shouldn't be too surprising then, that when I found myself tasked with helping to build a distributed web application, I ended up outside my comfort zone.

 One of the difficulties of developing software for someone else is that you aren't able to see inside their head; The requirements aren't always clear and asking questions only helps you understand so much of what they are looking for.